Thursday, June 30, 2011

 photo by Ume Kayo

 Happiness occurs when I least expect it.
 It comes from moments of deep appreciation that someone else might not notice.
 Birds swooping past power lines against an orange morning after a night of karaoke, or a smile from a stranger in a funny hat.
-I don't have to go to the Grand Canyon or Niagara Falls and stand in front of vast and majestic wonders to
+I don't have to go to the Grand Canyon or Niagara Falls and stand in front of vast and majestic wonders to appreciate life, and be happy.

 I can have hot tea and biscuits, use inky pens on recycled paper and feel the softness of my grandmothers cheeks.
 I could dip my hand in uncooked rice, practice whistling or make a mix tape.
 I can smell the crispy bendy pages of my favourite magazines or write an anonymous note of encouragement to a stranger.
 I can strive for happiness in unexpected moments and endeavor to never ever let my day be mundane, instead, a little bit spectacular.